ZHolyhell/brother-wp-software/WP-1/README.md

 - perfecttype-files.zip: the contents of the above disk image, extracted to files for ease of use.

+- roms-german.zip: the two 64kB ROMs from a German model WP-1 (branded
+  'M-OFFICE').

-**Note:** neither of the above have been tested.
+**Note:** neither of the disk images have been tested.
 I got them second hand and they may not even be for a WP1. --davidgiven